 The doctrine of a special Gentile Church is not included in the thinking and teaching of the Apostle Paul—himself a Jew.

-And are built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief corner stone; (Ephesians 2:20)
+having been built on the foundation of the apostles and prophets, Jesus Christ Himself being the chief cornerstone, (Ephesians 2:20)